Clan Campbell: Feuds, Tartan, History & Castle

 The Campbells Are Coming

 Above all, Campbells mustn’t be downhearted, for they have their own rousing anthem: ‘The Campbells are Coming’!
 It was composed around 1715 by a Scottish piper, and adopted by Argyll’s Highlanders when they defeated the Jacobites.
 As they marched triumphant into Perth and Dundee in 1715, the army was led by pipers playing the tune below.
-Electric Scotland website has the choral version with lyrics.
-You can listen to it here.

 The Campbell name can still be hard to bear.
 We are indebted to one of our community, Sandra Zaninovich, for her comment on our post about the Glencoe Massacre.
 It tells a sober tale: